The Weighted $L^p$ Minkowski Problem: Introduction

-and $I$ is another function satisfying \eqref{eq:Iso_eq}, if and only if $I_\mu$ is point-wise larger than $I$.
+However, the infimum in \eqref{eq:I_mu} may be zero in general; we say $\mu$ ``has'' an isoperimetric function if $I_\mu >0$.
+Please, see the excellent textbook by Ledoux \cite[Page 23]{LM01}.
+For a concrete example, \eqref{eq:iso_constant} shows $I_\mu$ exists when $\mu$ is a log-concave measure with integrable density.
 If $B$ is so that $\mu^+(\partial B)=I_\mu(\mu(B))$, then $B$ is said to be an extremal set.
-The isoperimetric function, in our setting of Borel measures on $\R^n$, is essentially only known for the Gaussian and Lebesgue measures.
-In practice, one usually establishes that a function $I$ satisfies \eqref{eq:Iso_eq} (i.e. a \textit{bound} for $I_\mu$ is shown).
+In the setting of Borel measures on $\R^n$, the isoperimetric function is essentially only known for the Gaussian and Lebesgue measures.
+In practice, one usually establishes that a function $I$ satisfies \eqref{eq:Iso_eq} (i.e., a \textit{bound} for $I_\mu$ is shown).

 A natural question is a formula for \eqref{eq:minkowski_content}.
 We will follow the terminology by Livshyts \cite{GAL19}: for a convex body $K$ and a Borel measure $\mu$ on the boundary of $K$ of the form $d\mu(y)=\phi(y)d\mathcal{H}^{n-1}(y)$, the \textit{weighted surface area of $K$ with respect to $\mu$} is defined by